 Five Great Tips For Tackling Loneliness

 Everyone experiences loneliness sometimes.
-But despite the world being more connected than ever, many of us find that loneliness becomes a long term part of our lives.
+But despite the world being more connected than ever, many of us find that loneliness in old age and it becomes a long term part of our lives.

 Not only can it be unpleasant, but it can take a heavy toll on our health, especially for the elderly.
 The lonely are far more prone to depression and a landmark study discovered sufferers have a 64% greater risk of developing dementia.

 The emotional stress linked to loneliness is also thought to cause physical health issues such as a weakened immune system.
 Being lonely can also lead to apathy, which a 2014 report found can actually shrink brain size.
 Dealing with loneliness is not easy, but if you or a loved one are struggling with it, there are many ways you can overcome it.